JackLee0214/Exploring-field-evolution-and-dynamical-capture-coalescing-binary-black-holes-in-GWTC-3/README.md

 #### Results
 - `Three_pop_result.pickle` is the posterior samples inferred by the main model.
-- `Two_pop_result.pickle` is the events' samples reweighed by the Extend Default model.
+- `Two_pop_result.pickle` is the events' samples inferred by the Extend Default model.

 #### Generate figures
 Run the python script `Figure_script.py`